A Woman Under the Influence: Accolades

+Analysis

+In a 1975 critical analysis, David Degener argued the film remained ambiguous about concepts such as “madness", but ultimately criticized it for this ambiguity, claiming that it “didn’t tell me anything about women and madness” while comparing it to the writing of feminist Phyllis Chesler.

+In popular culture

+The film is referenced in the Gilmore Girls episode "To Live and Let Diorama", which is a favorite movie of showrunner Amy Sherman-Palladino.
+It contains a direct imitation of a scene in the film, where Mabel is on the street asking passersby for the time.

 Restoration and preservation

 The world premiere screening of a restored print of the film was held at the Castro Theatre in San Francisco on April 26, 2009, as part of the San Francisco International Film Festival.
 Gena Rowlands attended the premiere and spoke briefly.
 The restoration was performed by the UCLA Film and Television Archive, with funding provided by Gucci and The Film Foundation.